LukeShortCloud/simpler_things_rpg/simpler_things.md

 ### Traits

 * Awareness = Social skills and mental strength.
-* Knowledge = Smart and wise.
+* Knowledge = Philosophy.
 * Vitality = Health and power.

 ### Species

 Based on the species, a player will start with different ranks for their traits.
+The maximum number a character can have in any Trait is 10.

 | Name | Awareness | Knowledge | Vitality |
 | ---- | ------ | --------- | -------- |